 So, first things first, let’s figure out what are the ways to store your crypto currency?

 Popular Methods of Storing Your Cryptocash

 - Online – I guess the most popular way of storing your money is online wallets, or hot wallets (we’ll discuss those in a second).
-Places, such as blockchain.info make it very easy for anyone to create a wallet online to keep their cryptocurrency.
+Places, such as blockchain.info (no longer exists) make it very easy for anyone to create a wallet online to keep their cryptocurrency.

 - Mobile – Works similarly to desktop wallet.
 It’s essentially an app that you download to you phone.
 Benefit is that it’s on mobile.
 So you can access it wherever you have your phone or tablet device.
 Try mycelium.com wallet for Android

 - Exchanges – If you trade cryptocurrency, then naturally you have your money in the exchange.
 Crypto exchanges go beyond the scope of this article, so I’ll just mention them.
 There are quite a few of them.
 Binance, Bittrex, Kraken, Gdax, etc…

 - Hardware – Cold wallets such as Nano Ledger S or Trezor are a popular choice among users.
 These are essentially secure USB keys.
 They connect to your computer to make transactions or check balance.
 But your money is stored in these USB keys.

 - Paper – Paper wallet is exactly what you think.
 It’s a piece of paper with written private and public keys.
 In the end, that’s all a wallet needs.
 Your private key to send money, and public key to receive money.
 It’s old school.
 You can put it in the real safe, laminate and bury it in the ground, whatever you choose.

 As mentioned before, we’ll discuss the differences between cold and hot wallets.
 All the methods of storing your cryptocurrency we mentioned before falls into these 2 categories.